jrehor/kcc/README.md

 4 32
 ```

-You also know that k actively encourages you to **omit brackets whenever possible**, so lets do exactly that:
+What you also know that k actively encourages you to omit brackets whenever possible, so lets do exactly that:

 ```q
  f d i        /same as f[d[i]]